somrajroy/AWS3TierArchitecturewithTFModules/README.md

         code and documentation, one can learn about security configurations, parameter groups, backup strategies, and other recommended practices for managing
         RDS instances.

-    - Module terraform-aws-modules/security-group/aws : The terraform-aws-modules/security-group/aws module simplifies the setup of AWS Security Groups.
-Security
+    - Module terraform-aws-modules/security-group/aws : The terraform-aws-modules/security-group/aws module simplifies the creation and management of AWS
-      Groups act as virtual firewalls for AWS resources, controlling inbound and outbound traffic.
+      Security Groups.
+It provides a variety of features and options for configuring security group rules, allowing to define ingress and egress traffic permissions for AWS Infra resources.
+    - **Features**
+      - Flexible Rule Configuration: The module supports various ways to configure ingress and egress rules, including specifying individual ports, port ranges, CIDR blocks, security group IDs, and more.
+This flexibility allows to define custom security group rules tailored to specific needs and use case(s).
+      - Named Groups of Rules: The module includes pre-defined named groups of rules for common scenarios, such as SSH, HTTP (port 80), MySQL, and more.
+These named groups provide a convenient way to quickly set up commonly used security group rules.

 ##### Deployment Process
 1. We started by initializing the Terraform configuration and validating it.<br/>